 Historically, Main Street was divided into two separate levels with the upper west side supported by a stone retaining wall, thus it was referred to as "Wall Street."
 About 1945 the wall was removed and the street leveled out, but the western or "high" side of the street is still accessed by a series of rock and concrete steps.
 In 1941 the State Highway Department built the 2-lane Highway 56 Bridge across Calico Creek, providing motorists with a more convenient and substantial bridge over the creek.
 Prior to this event, the only way for local traffic to cross Calico Creek was by the Walnut Street Bridge.
 Construction of the Hwy.
-56 Bridge over Calico Creek, combined with significant outmigration during the Great Depression and World War II years, contributed to the decline of the town and especially East Calico.
+56 Bridge over

+Calico Creek, combined with significant outmigration during the Great Depression and World War II years, contributed to the decline of the town and especially East Calico.
 Due to the depletion of yellow pine forests in the mid-20th century, the lumber mill closed in the 1960s.
-Today Calico Rock is predominantly a destination for tourists and retirees with its close proximity to the White River, Norfork Lake, Blanchard Springs Caverns, and the Buffalo National River.
+Today Calico Rock is predominantly a destination for tourists and retirees with its close proximity to the White River and Norfork Lake.